Eldalie/DataViz/ProcessBook.md

 ![year](https://raw.githubusercontent.com/GandalfAtEpfl/DataViz/master/imgs_processbook/release_year_distribution.png)

-There was also a deep interest in the hotness of the song at the begining of the project, which led us to visualize its ditribution for a range of hotness
+There was also a deep interest in the hotness of the song at the begining of the project, which led us to visualize its ditribution for a range of hotness.

 ![hotness](https://raw.githubusercontent.com/GandalfAtEpfl/DataViz/master/imgs_processbook/song_hotttnesss_distribution.png)